 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
 The Library has two items that qualify for reporting in this category.
-The first item results from the difference between projected and actual experience, net differences between projected and actual earning on plan investments, and employer contributions made subsequent to the measurement date of June 30, 2020.
-The second item results from the difference between projected and actual experience between projected and actual experi
+The first item results from the difference between projected and actual experience, net differences between projected and actual earning on plan investments in calculating the net pension asset/liability, and employer contributions made subsequent to the measurement date of June 30, 2021.
+The second item results from the difference between projected and actual experience, changes in assumptions, and contributions made subsequent to the measurement date of April 30, 2022 for the OPEB liability.

 In addition to liabilities, the statement of net position and balance sheet will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position or fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets or fund balance that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Library has three items that qualify for reporting in this category.
-The first one relates to the differences between expected and actual experience in calculating the pension liability.
-The second item relates to difference between expected and actual actual experience in calculating the OPEB liability.
+The first one relates to the differences between expected and actual experience in calculating the pension asset\liability.
+The second item relates to difference between expected and actual experience in calculating the OPEB liability.
 The third item, unavailable revenue - property taxes, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenue from property taxes and grants that are deferred and recognized as an inflow of resources in the period that the amounts become available under the modified accrual basis of accounting.